CraterCrash/godot-orchestrator-docs/docs/about/introduction.md

 If you prefer video to text, consider checking them out.
 Otherwise, [Getting Started](../getting-started/introduction) is a great starting point.

-In case you have trouble with one of the tutorials or your project, you can always find help through the Vahera Studios Discord community, our Forums, or the Godot Discord.
+In case you have trouble with one of the tutorials or your project, you can always find help through the Crater Crash Studios Discord community, our Forums, or the Godot Discord.

 ## About Orchestrator